Microsoft Teams using Private Channels

 What happens when you create a private channel?

 Microsoft automatically creates a brand new site collection under a new custom template ID called “TEAMCHANNEL#0”.
 This site collection is optimized for file sharing and fast provisioning.
-Because private channels generate new sites, Microsoft increased the tenant site collection limit from 500,000 to 2,000,000 in order to support private channels.
+Because private channels generate new sites, Microsoft increased the tenant site collection limit from 500,000 to 2,000,000 to support private channels.

-In addition, a SharePoint site is dynamically provisioned for the private channel and follows this naming convention: /sites/TEAMNAME-CHANNELNAME.
+A SharePoint site is dynamically provisioned for the private channel and follows this naming convention: /sites/TEAMNAME-CHANNELNAME.

 How do you create a private channel and manage membership?